sje30/eglen2015/README.md

 # Introduction

-This is the home for the review article by Stephen Eglen (2015).
+This is the home for a review article by Stephen Eglen (2015).
 The article is currently titled "Bivariate spatial point patterns in the visual system: A reproducible review" and is hopefully of relevance to the computational neuroscience and spatial statistics communities.